 Swab with dissipative handle

-- Can be made out of foam or cotton
+- Tips can be made out of foam or cotton

 - Protects delicate microcircuits from static discharge damage which can destroy or weaken sensitive microcircuits